What is Acquired Brain Injury (ABI)?

 An acquired brain injury is damage to the brain which occurs after birth and may be caused by:

-- a non-traumatic event (i.e. through a medical problem or disease which causes damage to the brain, such as stroke, aneurysm, infection of the brain, tumour, etc.)
+- A non-traumatic event (i.e. a medical condition or disease which causes damage to the brain, such as a stroke, an aneurysm, a tumour, an inflammation of the brain tissue caused by an infection, etc.)

 ABI is not related to: